aws-solutions/fhir-works-on-aws/DEVELOPMENT.md

 1. [`rush update`](https://rushjs.io/pages/commands/rush_update/) - This ensures rush is set-up and ready to go, which includes installing NPM packages as defined in package.json files
    - `rush update --purge` - The `--purge` option is used to delete temporary files created by Rush.
 This is useful if you are having problems and suspect that cache files may be corrupt.
 2. [`rush install`](https://rushjs.io/pages/commands/rush_install/) - The `rush install` command installs package dependencies for all your projects, based on the pnpm-lock.yaml file that is created/updated using `rush update`
+3. Run either of the two:
+   - [`rush build`](https://rushjs.io/pages/commands/rush_build/) - performs incremental build.
+See `rush build -h` for more options
+   - [`rush rebuild`](https://rushjs.io/pages/commands/rush_rebuild/) - performs a full clean build.
+See `rush rebuild -h` for more options
+4. `rush test` - runs test and updates code coverage summary in README file for each package.
+See `rush test -h` for more options
-3. [`rush add`](https://rushjs.io/pages/commands/rush_add/) - Adds a specified package as a dependency of the current project (as determined by the current working directory) and then runs `rush update`.
+5. [`rush add`](https://rushjs.io/pages/commands/rush_add/) - Adds a specified package as a dependency of the current project (as determined by the current working directory) and then runs `rush update`.
 Always use the `--caret` or version with caret sign(example-lib@^1.2.3), not doing so by default installs tilde versions(e.g. ~1.2.3)

    - `rush add -p example-lib --dev --caret` - Adds package to the devDependencies only for the current project (cd /path-to-your-project first)
    - `rush add -p example-lib --all --dev --caret` or `rush add -p example-lib@^1.2.3 --all --dev` - Caret specifier for SemVer dependencies
    - `rush add -p example-lib --all --dev --caret --make-consistent` - Make all devDependency for a package consistent across all projects
    - `rush add -p example-lib@1.2.3 --all --dev` or `rush add -p example-lib --exact --all --dev` - Adds package to all the projects as devDependencies (installs the exact version, use this if there is a need for exact version or else always install dependencies and devDependencies with `--caret` option)

-4. [`rush check`](https://rushjs.io/pages/commands/rush_check/) - Checks each project's package.json files and ensures that all dependencies are of the same version throughout the repository.
-5. Triggering commands using `rush` as mentioned above triggers them for all the projects in the monorepo, but if you want to trigger a command just for a specific package then (for example trigger commands just for [fwoa-core/interface](./fwoa-core/interface/) package):
+6. Triggering commands using `rush` as mentioned above triggers them for all the projects in the monorepo, but if you want to trigger a command just for a specific package then (for example trigger commands just for [fwoa-core/interface](./fwoa-core/interface/) package):
    - Go to projects root folder - `cd ./fwoa-core/interface`
    - Instead of running commands using `rush` use `rushx`, example:
      - run build - `rushx build`